 About the Author

-My name is Robert Dunn.
+My name is Robert E. Dunn.
 I’m called Bob.
 I grew up in San Francisco.
-I worked at the Academy of Art University from 2008 to 2016 as a patrol officer and drew upon my experiences to write this novel.
+I worked at the Academy of Art University some years ago as a patrol officer and drew upon my experiences to write this novel.
 I hope you enjoy it.